-The offense of embezzlement is defined under California’s PC 503.
+The offense of embezzlement is defined under California’s Penal Code Section 503.
 Under this statute, it's unlawful for any person to take property entrusted to him or her.
 If the prosecutor accuses you of embezzlement, he or she must prove that:

 In California, violation of PC 503 is punishable as petty theft or grand theft, depending on the type or value of the property borrowed or stolen.
 You might face grand theft charges if the property involved was a firearm, a vehicle, or any other property worth $950.

-If the property embezzled value was $950 or less, you could face misdemeanor petty theft charges.
+If the value of the property embezzled was $950 or less, you could face misdemeanor petty theft charges.
 You could therefore face a sentence of up to six months in county jail.

 Violation of PC 518 Extortion

-The offense of extortion is defined under PC 518 of the California law.
+The offense of extortion is defined under Penal Code Section 518 of the California law.
 You may commit extortion crime by threatening or forcing a public officer to carry out an official act, or forcing someone to hand over his or her property or money.
 If the prosecutor accuses you of extortion, he or she must prove that:

-- Because of your threats, the victim agreed to give you property or money
+The victim agreed to give you property or money because of your threats

 It’s a felony under California law to violate PC 518.
 You could face a fine of $10,000 maximum and a sentence of up to four years in state prison.
 You could also lose your right to own a gun because the law prohibits violent felony defendants from possessing or buying a gun in California.
 A conviction of extortion is also a crime of moral turpitude.
 You may be inadmissible into the U.S or face deportation from the U.S if you are a non-citizen.